 After discussing it with another reviewer who had also rejected the candidate’s project, I still think that we made the right choice.
 Maybe we were right on the bubble, but there are other things that we typically see in the submissions from more experienced developers (a good ReadMe or other documentation, thoughtful tests, a commit history, separation of concerns through (at a minimum) namespaces) that were completely lacking in this candidate’s project.

 As a subculture, software developers tend to value ‘clever’ as well as ‘elegant.’
 This was a good reminder that sometimes those attributes manifest in the code that we don’t write as well as in the code that we do.

 Author: Carter Wickstrom, iTrellis Solutions Architect

-iTrellis is a custom software and systems integration consultancy located in Seattle, WA.
+iTrellis is a custom software and systems integration consultancy located in Seattle, WA and Dallas, TX.
 Our developers build highly reliable and scalable ‘full stack’ solutions for individual teams and large scale, multi-team efforts.
 Since 2013, we have been helping companies execute on their business strategy with industry-specific software solutions.
 We support projects locally and nationally, and we are proud to earn the trust of companies ranging from startups to the Fortune 100.